 Breast cysts are fluid-filled sacs inside the breast, which are usually not cancerous.
 You can have one or many breast cysts and they can occur in one or both breasts.
 They are often round or oval lumps with distinct edges.
 A breast cyst usually feels like a grape or water-filled balloon, but can sometimes feel firm.
 Breast cysts are common in women before menopause, between the ages of 35 to 50 (but can occur at any age) and in postmenopausal women taking hormone therapy.
 Breast cysts do not usually require treatment unless a cyst becomes large, painful or uncomfortable.
 In those instances, the cyst can easily be drained using a tiny needle.

 Self-Breast Examination is a valuable tool in diagnosing breast cancer at an early stage.
 It is important to remember that everyone’s breast are different and that changes can be related to aging, menstrual cycle, pregnancy, menopause or hormone use.
 Normal breast tissue feels lumpy and uneven.
 It is normal for a woman’s breast tissue to become swollen and tender right before or during her menstrual period.
 Nine out of 10 breast masses are detected through self-breast exam.
-Eight out of ten breast masses are not cancerous, but that does not lessen the importance of performing self-breast exam month.
-Regular exam will help to identify changes that require further evaluation and possible treatment.
-The things to watch for during self-breast exam include: lumps/ hard knots or thickening in the breast or underarms; unusual swelling/warmth/redness or darkening that does not go away; Change in the size or shape of your breast; dimpling or puckering of the skin; an itch/scaly sore or rash on the nipples; pulling in of the nipple or other parts of the breast; nipple discharge that starts suddenly or is bloody; pain that is localized in one ear and does not vary with your monthly cycle.
+Eight out of ten breast masses are not cancerous, but that does not lessen the importance of performing self-breast exams monthly.
+Regular exams will help to identify changes that require further evaluation and possible treatment such as a breast biopsy.
+The things to watch for during self-breast exam include: lumps/ hard knots or thickening in the breast or underarms; unusual swelling/warmth/redness or darkening that does not go away; change in the size or shape of your breast; dimpling or puckering of the skin; an itch/scaly sore or rash on the nipples; pulling in of the nipple or other parts of the breast; nipple discharge that starts suddenly or is bloody; pain that is localized in one ear and does not vary with your monthly cycle.

-We provide ultrasound guided breast biopsies in our office at a significant cost savings to our patients.
+We provide ultrasound guided breast biopsies at our offices located in Lake Mary & Orange City, FL at a significant cost savings to our patients.
 If a diagnosis of breast cancer is made, we offer lumpectomy (partial mastectomy) or mastectomy based upon discussion with the patient.
-We do tend to lean toward breast conservation in that the survival rates for partial and total mastectomy are basically the same, but that decision is ultimately patient dependent.
+Our general surgeons do tend to lean toward breast conservation in that the survival rates for partial and total mastectomy are basically the same, but that decision is ultimately patient dependent.
 We also provide axillary and sentinel lymph node biopsy to determine if the cancer has spread.
 We coordinate your care with other providers to include radiation and oncology.
 We also offer brachytherapy in specific circumstances.
 Brachytherapy allows a patient to receive radiation twice a day for five days instead of daily treatment for six to seven weeks.

 The most important thing to keep in mind is that if the doctor thinks you don’t need a biopsy, but you still feel like something is wrong with your breast, follow your instincts!
 Don’t be afraid to talk to your doctor about this or go and get a second opinion.
 A biopsy is the only sure way to diagnose breast cancer.

-If you have questions about your upcoming procedure, would like to learn more about how the North Orlando Surgical Doctors and Staff can help you or would like to make an appointment, please give us a call today.
-We proudly serve Oviedo, Lake Mary, Orange City & the Surrounding Areas.
+If you have questions about your upcoming procedure, would like to learn more about how the North Orlando Surgical Doctors and Staff can help you or would like to make an appointment for general surgery, please give us a call today.
+We proudly serve the entire Central Florida region, including Lake Mary, Orange City, and the surrounding areas.